fegran/GoMUSEvPSFex/README.md

 ## Intended usage

-Here you can find an example of the usage: [HTML](https://github.com/fegran/GoMUSEvPSFex/blob/master/GoMUSEvPSFex.html) or [Jupyter Notebook](https://github.com/fegran/GoMUSEvPSFex/blob/master/GoMUSEvPSFex.ipynb).
+Here you can find an example of the usage: [Jupyter Notebook](https://github.com/fegran/GoMUSEvPSFex/blob/master/GoMUSEvPSFex.ipynb).

 The execution of the program occurs in a working folder, that at the beginning contains: